 “The statute requires that the ordinance be passed, as I said in the election year, and it has to be before the first Monday in May,” Stewart explained.
 “So, you have a short window.”

-After the discussion, many council members felt that the compensation did not need to be changed; some even suggested lowering it.
+After discussion, many council members felt that the compensation did not need to be changed, some even suggesting lowering it.

 “I would suggest leaving it as is and just changing the wording,” said council member Aileen Okura.

-The city attorney incorporated the recommendations from the special meeting into the ordinance for the second reading, which took place on April 15.
+The city attorney took the recommendations from the special meeting and made changes to the ordinance for the second reading which took place April 15.
 In this reading, the compensation for both the council and the mayor stayed the same at around $2,000 for council and just under $5,000 for the mayor, but the wording was updated to meet the current standards.

-Council voted unanimously to approve the ordinance, keeping everyone’s compensation rates unchanged.
-If the council ever wishes to make changes to compensation, it would need to wait two years to change the council’s and four years to change the mayor’s, as changes can only be made during election years.
+Council voted unanimously to approve of the ordinance, keeping everyone’s compensation rates as they were.
+If the council does ever wish to make changes to the compensation, they would need to wait two years to change council’s and four years to change the mayor’s as changes can only be made during election years.